A game for reviewing English vocabulary

 Memory champion backs up this data

-Unfortunately, I didn’t save the reference book name for the two charts above, but Michael Tipper author of “Memory Power: 101 Ways to Install Recall” and winner of the silver Medal at the World Memory Championships advocates the same revision technique.
+Unfortunately, I didn’t save the reference book name for the two charts above, but Michael Tipper author of “Memory Power-up: 101 Ways to Instant Recall” and winner of the Silver Medal at the World Memory Championships advocates the same revision technique.

 Michael says we can “Rehearse the Recall”.

 Quoting from his book “If you really want to remember something important, you need to practice recalling it from memory after 10 minutes, a day, a week, a month, three months and six months.
 After that, it will be in your long-term memory and you’ll always be able to recall it because you have conditioned it into your mind.”

 Play this game in class for the Review N°1 after 10 minutes.

 Once you’ve explained this strategy to students they will be eager to set into place these reviews.
 You can help by giving the first review (after 10 minutes) in class.